justinmeiners/efficient-programming-with-components/10_binary_counter.md

 I'll find out later."
 Right now we are solving this problem.
-We have an associative binary operation of some kind on type `T` and what we discovered that if we have associativity, we can make this counter and it will work for us.
+We have an associative binary operation of some kind on type `T` and what we discovered is if we have associativity, we can make this counter and it will work for us.

 [^adder-circuit]: The terms **carry** and **overflow**